 Christiana Care Health System

-We initiated the EUS Fellowship to accomplish several goals.
+Our mission is to provide excellence in AEMUS education to our fellows in training.
 Our foremost goal is to train highly talented and motivated emergency physicians to become experts in the field.
-This entails mastering the critical aspects of emergency ultrasound performance, interpretation, education, quality assurance, research and the administrative aspects of program operation.
-We endeavor to bring this technology to patients throughout the country by training future leaders and educators in emergency ultrasound.
-The program operates within a top rated institution that has the commitment to education, patient volume and acuity to support our emergency ultrasound fellows’ training.
+This entails mastering the critical aspects of emergency ultrasound performance, interpretation, documentation, billing, education, QA/QI, research and the administrative aspects of program operation.
+We endeavor to bring this technology to patients throughout the country by training future leaders and educators in advanced emergency ultrasound.
+The program operates within a top-rated institution that has the commitment to education, and the patient volume and acuity, to support the AEMUS fellow's training.

-Jason T Nomura, MD FACEP FACP FAHA FAAEM
+Jason T. Nomura, MD FACEP FACP FAHA FAAEM FPD-AEMUS

 Director Systemwide POCUS

 Jennifer T. Mink, MD FACEP FPD-AEMUS